-Moreover, this verse serves as a reminder that true happiness cannot solely be derived from wealth.
+This verse serves as a reminder that true happiness cannot solely be derived from wealth.
 Genuine contentment is found in spending wealth in ways that please Allah.
 The obligation of paying zakat is designed to counteract the vice of attachment to wealth in one's heart.
-The requirement of zakat aims to restrain individuals from excessive attachment to material possessions, as stated in Surah At-Tawbah, verse 103:
+The requirement of zakat aims to restrain individuals from excessive attachment to material possessions, as stated in the following surah:

-Meaning: "Take, [O, Muhammad], from their wealth a charity by which you purify them and cause them increase, and invoke [Allah's blessings] upon them.
+Meaning: Take, [O, Muhammad], from their wealth a charity by which you purify them and cause them increase, and invoke [Allah's blessings] upon them.
 Indeed, your invocations are reassurance for them.
-Allah is Hearing and Knowing".
-[Al-Tawbah: 103]
+Allah is Hearing and Knowing.
+[Al Tawbah: 103]